Welcome to today's edition of the Rush 24-7 podcast.

 I would rather than see a flat tax.

-I would rather us implement the National Warfare retail sales tax I think that's a fair tax to everybody and the the problem that I have with the flat tax uh as most of us as we as we're called fair uh flat uh fair taxers are called, um you you implement a fair uh a flat tax, you still have unless there's a way that we could absolutely do away with every special interest group, every lobbyist that's in Washington, D.C.
-Washington D.C. and we know that's impossible.
+And the problem that I have with the flat tax, as most of us, as we're called, fair taxers are called, you implement a flat tax, you still have, unless there's a way that we could absolutely do away with every special interest group, every lobbyist that's in Washington, D.C., and we know that's impossible.

-Well, my group over here needs a little break.
+My group over here needs a little break.

-And if you do it legislatively, uh like you say, well, gee, we need a supermajority either to change the rate or change the exemptions, I would go for it.
+And if you do it legislatively, like you say, well, gee, we need a supermajority either to change the rate or change the exemptions, I would go for it.

 Now, here's the problem I have with the fair tax.